MicrosoftDocs/power-automate-docs/articles/process-mining-byo-azure-data-lake.md

 - Append more data to the selected file.

 > [!IMPORTANT]
-> When adding incremental files to a selected folder or subfolder ensure to indicate increment order by naming files with dates such as YYYMMDD.csv or YYYYMMDDHHMMSS.csv
+> When you add incremental files to a selected folder or subfolder, make sure you indicate the increment order by naming files with dates such as YYYMMDD.csv or YYYYMMDDHHMMSS.csv.

 To refresh a process: